Waseem-Ahmad-Ebrahim/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 19 replaces all characters A and c from input to Z and e respectively.
 Script 20 removes all letters c and C from input.
 Script 21 reverses its input.
-Script 22 displays all users and their home directories, sorted by users.
+Script 22 displays all users and their home directories, sorted by users./n Script 23 finds all empty files and directories in the current directory and all sub-directories./n Script 24 lists all the files with a .gif extension in the current directory and all its sub-directories.
-Script 23
-Script 24
-Script 25
-Script 26
+Script 25 decodes acrostics that use the first letter of each line./n Script 26 parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.